davidbarnhart/dhcpd_unbound_bridge/README.md

 1. Place the dhcpd-lease-parser.awk script somewhere like /usr/local/sbin and make sure it's executable (chmod 755)
 2. Place the load_dhcp_lease_entries.sh script in the same directory as the unbound configuration files (e.g. /usr/local/etc/unbound/) and make sure it's also executable.
 3. Edit the unbound configuration file (e.g. /usr/local/etc/unbound/unbound.conf) and add an include line to the parsed file that is created by the load_dhcp_lease_entries.sh script (e.g. include "/usr/local/etc/unbound/dhcp_lease_entries.conf")
-4. Add a cron job for root to execute the bash script every five minutes, which refreshes the parsed leases files and reloads unbound: */5     *       *       *       *       "/usr/local/etc/unbound/load_dhcp_lease_entries.sh"
+4. Add a cron job for root to execute the bash script every five minutes, which refreshes the parsed leases files and reloads unbound: */5	*	*	*	*	root	/usr/local/etc/unbound/load_dhcp_lease_entries.sh

 ### Background